MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/system-requirements.md

 -   Microsoft Lync 2010 SDK Runtime

-If one of these components isn’t installed on your computer when you attempt to install [!INCLUDE[prodshort](../includes/prodshort.md)] using the installation media, the [!INCLUDE[prodshort](../includes/prodshort.md)] Bootstrapper Setup window opens.
+If one of these components isn’t installed on your computer when you attempt to install Dynamics GP using the installation media, the Dynamics GP Bootstrapper Setup window opens.
 This window shows which components need to be installed.
 Click Install to install the missing component or components.
-After all the components are installed, the installation of [!INCLUDE[prodshort](../includes/prodshort.md)] continues.
+After all the components are installed, the installation of Dynamics GP continues.

 ## Home page prerequisites

-To display metrics and reports in the Business Analyzer area on your home page, install and set up Microsoft SQL Server 2012 Reporting Services or SQL Server 2014 Reporting Services to use with [!INCLUDE[prodshort](../includes/prodshort.md)].
-For more information about installing and setting up Reporting Services for use with [!INCLUDE[prodshort](../includes/prodshort.md)], go to the [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 documentation resource Web site (<http://go.microsoft.com/fwlink/?LinkId=249465>) for the most current documentation.
+To display metrics and reports in the Business Analyzer area on your home page, install and set up Microsoft SQL Server 2012 Reporting Services or SQL Server 2014 Reporting Services to use with Dynamics GP.
+For more information about installing and setting up Reporting Services for use with Dynamics GP, go to the Dynamics GP 2018 documentation resource Web site (<http://go.microsoft.com/fwlink/?LinkId=249465>) for the most current documentation.

 ###

 ## Word templates prerequisites

-Predefined Word templates for document types such as sales quotes and purchase orders are provided for you with [!INCLUDE[prodshort](../includes/prodshort.md)].
-The templates are based on standard reports in [!INCLUDE[prodshort](../includes/prodshort.md)].
+Predefined Word templates for document types such as sales quotes and purchase orders are provided for you with Dynamics GP.
+The templates are based on standard reports in Dynamics GP.
 You also can create your own template or create a template from an existing template.

 The following components are required to modify templates.

 -   Microsoft Word 2013 or later to make layout changes such changing the font size

--   [!INCLUDE[prodshort](../includes/prodshort.md)] Add-in for Microsoft Word to add fields and data sources to the template
+-   Dynamics GP Add-in for Microsoft Word to add fields and data sources to the template

--   Visual Studio Tools for Office Runtime 2.0 or later—Visual Studio Tools for Office Runtime 3.0 is installed with [!INCLUDE[prodshort](../includes/prodshort.md)] Add-in for Microsoft Word
+-   Visual Studio Tools for Office Runtime 2.0 or later—Visual Studio Tools for Office Runtime 3.0 is installed with Dynamics GP Add-in for Microsoft Word

-You can install [!INCLUDE[prodshort](../includes/prodshort.md)] Add-in for Microsoft Word from the [!INCLUDE[prodshort](../includes/prodshort.md)] installation media.
-Double-click the Setup.exe file and then click [!INCLUDE[prodshort](../includes/prodshort.md)] Add-in for Microsoft Word.
+You can install Dynamics GP Add-in for Microsoft Word from the Dynamics GP installation media.
+Double-click the Setup.exe file and then click Dynamics GP Add-in for Microsoft Word.

-Be sure that the Open XML SDK 2.0 for Microsoft Office (installed as a [!INCLUDE[prodshort](../includes/prodshort.md)] prerequisite) is installed before you use Word Templates for [!INCLUDE[prodshort](../includes/prodshort.md)].
+Be sure that the Open XML SDK 2.0 for Microsoft Office (installed as a Dynamics GP prerequisite) is installed before you use Word Templates for Dynamics GP.

 ## Email requirements

-By using the email functionality in [!INCLUDE[prodshort](../includes/prodshort.md)], you can embed documents into the body of the email or send documents as attachments.
+By using the email functionality in Dynamics GP, you can embed documents into the body of the email or send documents as attachments.
 You can send a single document, batches of documents, or send multiple documents from sales and purchasing transaction lists.
 When setting up the email functionality, you can select which documents you can send and which customers and vendors should receive their documents in email.
-If you are using Word templates for [!INCLUDE[prodshort](../includes/prodshort.md)], you can send predefined or customized forms.
+If you are using Word templates for Dynamics GP, you can send predefined or customized forms.

 Review the following requirements.